retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([0, 2, 4, 7, 9, 11], 12-EDO)

 Pitch scale objects have many features, too many to list them all in the Quickstart.
-If you want to know more about scale features head over to the API documentation on the :mod:`~xenharmlib.core.pitch_scale` module.
+If you want to know more about scale features, head over to the API documentation on the :mod:`~xenharmlib.core.pitch_scale` module.

 Notation